Bomberman lives in a rectangular grid. Each cell in the grid either contains a bomb or nothing at all.

 Given the initial configuration of the grid with the locations of Bomberman's first batch of planted bombs, determine the state of the grid after seconds.

-The first line contains three space-separated integers denoting the respective values of , , and .
+The first line contains three space-separated integers , , and , The number of rows, columns and seconds to simulate.

-Each line of the subsequent lines describes row of the grid's initial state as a single string of characters; the . character denotes an empty cell, and the O character (ascii 79) denotes a bomb.
+Each of the next lines contains a row of the matrix as a single string of characters.
+The . character denotes an empty cell, and the O character (ascii 79) denotes a bomb.

 for of the maximum score.